-This silly piece of summer escapism begins with its protagonists reaching one of the classic sex comedy El Dorados – a sunny Florida hotel filled with gorgeous girls and rich, old ladies, where everyone comes to drink and hang out by the water.
+This silly piece of summer escapism begins with its protagonists reaching one of the classic sex comedy El Dorados – a sunny Florida hotel filled with gorgeous girls and rich, old ladies.
+It’s the kind of place where everyone comes to drink, hang out by the water, and bang.
 Something you’ll notice, if you can see past the rather enthusiastic extras prancing around, is that one half of our dude duo looks a lot like a baby Johnny Depp.
 That’s because it is, in his first leading role no less, following up on his memorable screen debut with that bed-toilet-thing scene in Nightmare On Elm Street.
 Making up the other half is the infectiously smiling debutant, Rob Morrow, who went on to Northern Exposure and other television work.

 The pair, Jack and Ben respectively, have somehow scored a weekend at this apparently exclusive hotel and are determined to sample the sumptuous buffet of babes on offer.
 That means they’ve got to break out the age old schemes – whether it be impersonating rich doctors, running defence on angry boyfriends, or dressing up as women.
 Somehow the boys manage to cross a narcissistic conman along the way – Pretty Woman‘s Hector Elizondo – and as always, upset the uptight hotel security chief.
 While the narrative is not exactly a square meal, between avoiding the bad guys and chasing chicks, our would-be teen heartthrobs have their work cut out for them.
 Just sit back and enjoy the mindless fun.